microsoft/build-2025-devcenter/BuildLab/build-lab-instructions.md

     b.
 Ensure Dev Box tools are pre-selected under Select Tools (Wrench icon top left of the Co-Pilot chat).

 6. In the chat, enter:
-    `"I want to configure a dev box with all the tools and packages required to work on the eShop repo"`
+    `"I want to configure a dev box for my team with all the tools and packages required to work on the eShop repo"`
     a.
 The agent will scan the repository to identify the application type and components (Web, API, Blazor, etc.)

 7. When prompted, select ‘Continue’ to configure the allowed [WinGet](#) packages and generate the `imagedefinition.yaml`